YR72dpi/mysql_error_google_scrapper/README.md

 As well as solve these two issues, it's could be good to :

 - Make a filter to exclud some terms in url
+- Make possible to save information in another format than *.txt*